osaario/react-good-form/README.md

 ## Usage

-Good form supports common rules (minLength, notEmpty, email).
-You can also define any arbitary rule as regular expression, using the regExp rule.
-Good form also supports nested scopes inside the same form.
-Good form will autofocus on the first invalid field when submit button is pressed.
+Good form supports common rules (`minLength`, `notEmpty`, `email`...).
+You can also define any arbitary rule as regular expression, using the `regExp` rule.
+Good Form also supports nested scopes inside the same form.
+Good Form will autofocus on the first invalid field when submit button is pressed.

 ```JSX
 import React, { Fragment } from "react"